Jelly MDHV

 If the deceased had a will

-In this instance, the individual family members won’t file the lawsuit as the plaintiffs, instead, the plaintiff will be the estate’s personal representative.
+In this instance, the individual family members won’t file the lawsuit as the plaintiffs; instead, the plaintiff will be the estate’s representative.

 If the deceased did not have a will

-In the event that there wasn’t a valid will in effect at the time of their death, the court will appoint a personal representative for the estate who may then file the lawsuit.
+If a valid will was not in effect at the time of their death, the court will appoint a personal representative for the estate, who may then file the lawsuit.

 In either scenario, any compensation received by the estate as a settlement or award from the court is paid for the benefit of the decedent’s survivors and dependents.
 When filing the claim, the estate’s representative must list every survivor who has an interest in the case and can legally claim a portion of the damages.

-An attorney can help you determine who’s responsible for initiating the action and ensuring that all persons who are eligible to receive the damages are listed in the claim.
+An attorney can help you determine who initiated the action and ensure that the claim lists all persons eligible to receive the damages.

 2. Types of recoverable damages

-Recovering the financial losses caused by the death is the main purpose of filing a wrongful death action–these are called “damages”.
+The main purpose of filing a wrongful death action is to recover the financial losses caused by the death–these are called “damages.”
 Here are some examples of the more common types of damages.

 Medical expenses